 Antonio has 40 more alternative forms via Anthony, Antoine: Andy, Anntoin, Antal, Anthone, Anthoney, Antin, Antione▼, Antjuan, Antoine▼, Antone▼, Antoney, Antoni, Antonije, Antonin, Antonine, Antons, Antony▼, Antuan, Antun, Antuwain, Antuwaine, Antuwan, Antuwayne, Antuwon, Antwahn, Antwain, Antwaine, Antwan▼, Antwaun, Antwohn, Antwoin, Antwoine, Antwon▼, Antwone, Antwuan, Teunis, Thonus, Toney▼, Toni and Twan.Kreatif forms: Antolio, Antonioao, Aotonio. [more]

 Antonio is a very prominent first name for men (#100 out of 1220, Top 8%) and also a very prominent last name for both adults and children (#3200 out of 150436, Top 2%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Antonio for boys.
-Antonio reached its peak rank of #74 in the U.S. during 1980-1989, and is currently at #139.
+Antonio reached its peak rank of #74 in the U.S. in the 1980s, and is currently at #139.
 (2014 Birth Statistics)

 A suggested similar baby name is Andonia.
 This name tends to be less commonly used than Antonio.